NO COVER LETTERS, PLEASE!

 - Many universities have an independent study program or courses to help accommodate course credit for internships

-- The course is likely 1-4 units based on the number of hours expected inside and outside the class per week.
-For example, a one-unit internship would mean a commitment of one-hour meeting per week and 1 hour of work per week
+- The “independent study” course is likely 1-4 units based on the number of hours expected inside and outside the class per week.
+For example, a 1 unit internship would mean a commitment of 1 hour meeting per week and 1 hour of work per week

 - You likely need to get a professor at your university to sponsor your independent study.
 The purpose of this professor will be to approve the internship scope, activities, and goals and to help ensure that you are meeting those goals and that employers are not taking advantage of your time.
 Many business professors would be happy to sponsor you if you come into a meeting with them with a proposal prepared.
 The CEO will be happy to help you design that proposal.

-- In the case of universities with this mechanism in place, unique considerations may have to be created, and the CEO is happy to speak with your career advisor about accommodating your school’s systems and protocols to get you the credit you deserve.
+- In the case of universities without this mechanism in place, unique considerations may have to be created, and the CEO is happy to speak with your career advisor about accommodating your schools systems and protocols to get you the credit you deserve.